GoogleCloudPlatform/cloud-sql-go-connector/README.md

 For example: suppose you wanted to use the domain name `prod-db.mycompany.example.com` to connect to your database instance `my-project:region:my-instance`.
+You would create the following DNS record:

-- Record type: `SRV`
+- Record type: `TXT`
 - Name: `prod-db.mycompany.example.com` – This is the domain name used by the application
-- Target: `my-project:region:my-instance` – This is the instance name
+- Value: `my-project:region:my-instance` – This is the instance name
-- Port: `3307` – always use port 3307
-- Priority: `0` – always use priority 0
-- Weight: `1` - always use weight 1

 #### Configure the connector